masonbedard/VideoContentSearch/README.md

     npm install
 ####Open up Chrome and navigate to chrome://extensions, and then drag and drop into this page the directory in which you cloned the repo into
 ####Return to terminal and start the server
     node server.js
+##Development
+####If modifying code that runs in the extension, run the following and reopen the extension.
+    ./node_modules/.bin/gulp
+####If modifying code that is only run on the server, just rerun the command to start the server from above.
+    node server.js